junxit/us-congress-bills-115/metadata.md

 - 2018-01-11 — Introduced in Senate
 - 2018-01-11 — Read twice and referred to the Committee on Homeland Security and Governmental Affairs.
+- 2018-02-14 — Committee on Homeland Security and Governmental Affairs.
+Ordered to be reported with an amendment in the nature of a substitute favorably.
+- 2018-06-07 — Committee on Homeland Security and Governmental Affairs.
+Reported by Senator Johnson with an amendment in the nature of a substitute.
+With written report No. 115-271.
+- 2018-06-07 — Committee on Homeland Security and Governmental Affairs.
+Reported by Senator Johnson with an amendment in the nature of a substitute.
+With written report No. 115-271.
+- 2018-06-07 — Placed on Senate Legislative Calendar under General Orders.
+Calendar No. 448.